Crock Pot Pork Carnitas

 You can also use pork butt which is a similar cut.
 Whichever you use, you will need one that is three to five pounds.

-Mix the spices for the rub in a small bowl.
-Rub the mixture all over the pork and then place the pork fat-side-up in the crock pot.
+- Mix the spices for the rub in a small bowl, then rub the mixture all over the pork shoulder and then place the pork fat-side-up in the crock pot.

-Place the lid on the crock pot and cook the carnitas for 10 hours on low or 7 hours on low.
+- Place the lid on the crock pot and cook the carnitas for 10 hours on low or 7 hours on high.

-Spread the shredded meat on a lined sheet pan.
+- Spread the shredded meat on a lined sheet pan.
 If needed, use two pans so the meat isn’t crowded onto one.
-In order to get it crispy, it needs to be in a mostly even layer.
+In order to get it crispy, it needs to be in a mostly single layer.

-Place the pan under the broiler for a few minutes or until parts of the meat crispy up and turn brown.
+- Broil the carnitas for a few minutes or until parts of the meat crispy up and turn brown.
 Take it out of the oven and it’s ready to serve!

-Warm up flour tortillas or corn tortillas and add some carnitas.
-Top them with your favorite toppings – here are some we love:
+If you go with the classic taco option, warm up flour tortillas or corn tortillas and add some carnitas.
+Then top them with your favorite toppings — here are some we love:

 - Classic Salsa, creamy avocado salsa, or pico de gallo.